jmrlgg/ydcardblog/README.md

 Features
 --------

-1.)
-Email Newsletter Built In
+1. NavWalker Menu
- - After Single Post
+2. Email Newsletter Built In
- - In Sidebar
+   * After Single Post
- - Possible Built into Footer
+    * In Sidebar
-2.)
-NavWalker Menu
+    * Possible Built into Footer
-3.)
-Custom Header for Each page
+3. Custom Header with Label for Each page
-4.)
-TAGS Shown in Header
+4. TAGS Shown in Header

 Display of Blog in Action